 C. Robert Line, “Bitter and Sweet: Dual Dimensions of the Tree of Life,” in The Things Which My Father Saw: Approaches to Lehi’s Dream and Nephi’s Vision (2011 Sperry Symposium), ed.
 Daniel L. Belnap, Gaye Strathearn, and Stanley A. Johnson (Provo, UT: Religious Studies Center, Brigham Young University; Salt Lake City: Deseret Book, 2011), 318–29.

 Bitter and Sweet: Dual Dimensions of the Tree of Life

 C. Robert Line

-C. Robert Line is an instructor at Salt Lake City Utah University Institute of Religion.
+C. Robert Line was an instructor at Salt Lake City Utah University Institute of Religion when this was published.